ClickHouse/ClickHouse/docs/en/operations/table_engines/merge.md

 The typical way to use the `Merge`  engine is for working with a large number of `TinyLog`  tables as if with a single table.

-Example2:
+Example 2:

 Let's say you have a old table (WatchLog_old) and decided to change partitioning without moving data to a new table (WatchLog_new) and you need to see data from both tables.

 ```
 CREATE TABLE WatchLog_old(date Date, UserId Int64, EventType String, Cnt UInt64)
 ENGINE=MergeTree(date, (UserId, EventType), 8192);